7 100 ha

 The government therefore decided to privatize the plantation, prompting Socfin to invest in Ghana in 2012.
 The Group’s activities are not confined to the plantations: it has renovated and built housing, social infrastructure, offices, medical infrastructure and shops.

-The initial objective of the PSG (Plantations Socfinaf Ghana) plantation is to develop 6 000 hectares of palm trees, followed by 5 000 hectares of rubber trees.
-Oil palm and rubber trees will only cover 13 000 of the concession’s 18 880 hectares in order to preserve the area’s natural environment.
+The initial objective of the PSG (Plantations Socfinaf Ghana) plantation is to develop 6 000 hectares of oil palm, followed by 5 000 hectares of rubber trees.
+Oil palm and rubber trees will only cover 13 000 of the concession’s 18 303 hectares in order to preserve the area’s natural environment.
 In addition, 1 000 hectares of oil palm at Manso, 22 km from Daboase, are integrated into the project.
-In 2019, the size of the concession was changed to 18 303 ha.

 Today, these investments and the associated job creation have drastically changed the situation in the Daboase District.
-For example, more than 1 900 Ghanaians have gained a source of stable income since the project’s revival.
+For example, close to 2 000 Ghanaians have gained a source of stable income since the project’s revival.
 Shops are giving the streets a new look, and the road infrastructure, of which construction started in the early 1990s, is now finished or rehabilitated, making it easier for the region’s inhabitants to go around.

 Medical infrastructure and personnel are also available for the company employees, in addition to the public hospital located at 3 km from the estate.

 L’effet boomerang de la décision européenne A l’occasion du 5ème Sommet africain sur l’huile de palme & le caoutchouc qui se tient à Accra en cette fin avril, CommodAfrica, site d’information spécialisé sur l’agriculture en Afrique de l’Ouest et les marchés de...